Saltwell Park: Principal attractions

 There are three war memorials in the park.
 There is a Boer War memorial in the central section of the park around 100 metres south of Saltwell Towers.
 This consists of a bronze angel perched on a granite plinth and dated 1905.
 A modern Durham Light Infantry memorial was unveiled on 12 July 1981 by the mayor of Newcastle.
 This takes the form of a sandstone wall with adjoining flanking walls which create a small ornamental garden.
 There are three plaques and a description commemorating men of the battalion who died in battle between 1900 and 1945.
 The third war memorial is the bridge adjoining the lawned, central gardens to the belvedere walls of Saltwell Towers.
 This timber footbridge, 22 ft long and 12 ft wide, is named the Primosole Bridge and is a copy of the original Edwardian bridge which once crossed the ha-ha.
 The name is carved onto a low stone wall which runs alongside and an inscription commemorates the men of the Durham Light Infantry who died whilst crossing the original Primosole Bridge during Operation Fustian in the Second World War.

 The principal feature of the northern section of the park is a boating lake.
 This has been in situ since a tender to install a 4 acre lake with an island in the centre was accepted in August 1880.
 An approach to Joseph Swan to illuminate the lake received no response, but a further approach to John Hancock to design the lake edge was more successful; the lake edge today still follows Hancock's original design.
 Model boating has been a fixture of the lake since 1886 and the Saltwell Park Model Boat Club is the latest organisation to use the lake for this purpose.
 The island in the centre of the lake was in 1909 home to a bandstand, and visiting performers were required to travel by boat to the island, but the bandstand was moved to the Saltwell Grove section of the park in 1921.
 During the summer months, visitors can hire rowing boats and pedalos for use on the lake.
-The lake has long been inhabited by mallards and tufted ducks and it is also home to several other species of wildfowl, including swans, Canada and barnacle geese, coots and moorhens.
-Common pochard and grebe also inhabit the lake in winter after migrating from Russia and central Europe.
+The lake has long been inhabited by mallards and tufted ducks and it is also home to several other species of wildfowl, including mute swans, Canada and barnacle geese, coots and moorhens.
+Common pochard and great crested grebes also inhabit the lake in winter after migrating from Russia and central Europe.
 Kingfishers are also reported to have returned to the lake after a lengthy absence.